ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc04_check_alerts_flag_misuse/README.md

 ## Overview

-This Lambda function checks alerts to authorized personnel have been implemented to flag misuse, suspicious sign-in attempts, or when changes are made to privileged and non-privileged accounts.
+This Lambda function checks alerts to authorized personnel have been implemented to flag misuse, suspicious sign-in attempts, or when changes are made to the cloud broker account.

 ## Functions